I-129CW, Petition for a CNMI-Only Nonimmigrant Transitional Worker

 Where to File

-Additionally, employers filing CW-1 petitions must submit a $150 CNMI education funding fee per beneficiary, per year.
-(Public Law 110-229)
+Additionally, employers filing CW-1 petitions must submit a $200 CNMI education funding fee per beneficiary, per year.

 A biometric service fee of $85 per beneficiary is required if the beneficiary is present in the CNMI when filing for initial grant of CW-1 status.

-A visa from the U.S. Department of State may be needed if the beneficiary is found ineligible for a grant of status, a change of status or an extension of stay or if the beneficiary travels outside the CNMI.
+The beneficiary may need a visa from the U.S. Department of State if they are found ineligible for a grant of status, a change of status or an extension of stay, or if they travel outside the CNMI.

 Please provide a duplicate copy of Form I-129CW and all supporting documentation at the time of filing.
 Additionally, please provide duplicate copies of all documents sent to USCIS in response to a Request for Evidence or Notice of Intent to Deny.
 The duplicate copies will be sent to the U.S. Department of State.
 USCIS will not make a duplicate copy if one is not provided.